lhcb/first-analysis-steps/openstack-setup.md

+### Why

+First, centralized filesystems are difficult/very costly to run and AFS does scale well, but it is slower than a local fs and has difficulty synchronising many changes across the network.
+(The main project to suffer from this is Ganga).

+On top of this it's a technology which is not being supported in the mid to long term so I would advise jumping ship now as there are already several good reasons to.

 ### Laying the ground

-I'm writing this assuming you've got a CERN VM. (openstack.cern.ch) if you've not done this there are lots of guides on what to do elsewhere. e.g. `http://information-technology.web.cern.ch/sites/information-technology.web.cern.ch/files/OpenStack%20training.pdf`
+I'm writing this assuming you've already got a CERN VM. (openstack.cern.ch) if you've not done this there are lots of guides on what to do to get one setup. e.g. `http://information-technology.web.cern.ch/sites/information-technology.web.cern.ch/files/OpenStack%20training.pdf`
 or: `https://clouddocs.web.cern.ch/clouddocs/tutorial_using_a_browser/index.html`

-First:
+Once you have your VM, remember to update it!
 ```[bash]
 apt-get update
 apt-get upgrade